 A competitive and equitable compensation policy

-SUEZ involves every single employee in the future success and performance of the Group by implementing a dynamic and fair pay policy that is in keeping with its values and societal commitments.
+We involve all employees in the future success and performance of the company by implementing a dynamic and fair pay policy that is in keeping with its values and societal commitments.

-As part of its diversity policy, SUEZ pays close attention to equal pay between men and women.
+As part of our diversity policy, we pay close attention to equal pay between men and women.

 - 2008: the Group enters the financial markets in July.

 - 2009: SUEZ launches its free shares plan, in which employees all over the world are entitled to 30 SUEZ shares.